Drumstick leaves with lentils and coconut

 1-2 dried red chiles

 Drain the soaked dal and rinse well.
 Add the water and dal to a pot and bring to a simmer, skimming of the foam that rises to the top.
 Simmer gently for 10-15 minutes till the dal is just cooked but still has a bite.
 You are not looking fr a mushy dal but for whole firm grains.
-Once cooked, immediately drain the water and cool the dal by rinsing in cold water to stop the cooking process.
+Once cooked, immediately drain the water and cool the dal by rinsing in cold water to stop cooking.
 Set the drained dal aside.

 Serve warm as a side with chapattis.